This page provides you with information on the Estonian legal system and an overview of Estonian law.

 Each time such instruments are amended, an updated and consolidated version containing the amendments is drawn up and published at the same time as the amending instrument, together with information on when it will be in force.
 The consolidated texts are official and they can be relied upon when enforcing the law.
 They have legal force.

 All published legal instruments are stamped digitally when they are published.
 Anyone is able to check the digital stamp, which ensures that the instrument has remained unaltered since its publication.
 All published instruments are also linked to a time stamp, which enables any cases of unauthorised processing to be detected.

 You can view the consolidated versions that are/were in force on any particular date.
 You can also access future versions of these instruments, where they are known.
 Each consolidated version is linked to the previous and subsequent versions.
-This allows you to ‘move in time’ from the one version of the consolidated text to the next and vice versa.
+This allows you to move chronologically from one version of the consolidated text to the next and vice versa.
 You have the opportunity to compare different consolidated versions of the same instrument to see what amendments have been made.

 The links present in the consolidated version allow you to open the Regulations enacted on the basis of the Act and to move from those Regulations to the provisions of the Act on the basis of which the Regulations are enacted.

-Procedural information is also added to the instruments in Riigi Teataja, including explanatory memoranda (links to the consultation database and to Parliamentary proceedings), links with European Union legislation, translations and other additional information necessary to understand the legal instrument.
+A reference to the procedural information is added to instruments published in Riigi Teataja, which helps you to find the explanatory memoranda (links to the consultation database and to Parliamentary proceedings), links with European Union legislation, translations and other additional information necessary to understand the legal instrument.

 On the Riigi Teataja website you can search for the case law of the county courts, district courts and Supreme Court.
 Information is also available about the time and place of court hearings.